Telmouttaqi/cohort-10-class-work/week-02/assessment/gomoku/README.md

     * When you get stuck (or tired of working on something),
     * move onto another task
     * (allow you brain to background process what you're currently stuck on)
-* # Project Gomoku
--Steps:
-- Display the menu includes two options [ 1 - 2 ].
-- ask the user to pick one of the options available
-- Human or Random
-- if Human : Ask the user of the name.
-- if Random Player under the class Random Player there is a method will determine a random name
-- print : (Randomizing)
-- Program will randomly pick the first player
-- first player should have the black Stone
-- ask the user for the location (row and column)
-- if the location already use display invalid until is a valid location.
-- For Random player will display all the move no need to enter the location
-- Random Player use generateMove method.
-- print the board after each successfully move
-- Check after each move if one of the player 1 or player two won
-- if won print the name of the player and  "Wins!"
-- if not, continue to next player move.
-- at the end of the game ask the user if would play again
-- if yes start again
-- if not end the game